-Registration for Summer Semester Courses:

-Students are permitted to register for courses during summer semester under the regulation specified by 23UGLH 3.2, on payment of prescribed registration and course fees.

-Course Adjustment/Dropping of Courses:

-- The Academic Calendar sets a date, within two weeks after the commencement of the semester, for Course Adjustment.
-On or before this date, a student is permitted to make adjustments in his academic load by addition or deletion of one or more courses, projects etc., provided that the total credits do not exceed or fall below the criteria mentioned in 23UGLH 3.10.
+23PGMD 3.11 Registration for Summer Semester Courses: Students are permitted to register for courses during summer semester under the regulation specified by 23PGMD 3.2, on payment of prescribed registration and course fees.
+23PGMD 3.12 Course Adjustment/Dropping of Courses: The Academic Calendar sets a date, normally two weeks after the commencement of the semester, for Course Adjustment.
+On or before this date, a student is permitted to make adjustments in his academic load by addition or deletion of one or more courses, projects etc., provided that the total credits do not exceed 28 or fall below 20, by such adjustments.
 Course adjustment has to be done in consultation with the Faculty Adviser.
-When the need for course adjustment through addition, substitution or dropping of course/s arises, the student without any backlog shall do online course adjustment and students with backlog course/s shall do it manually by filling a Course Adjustment Form.
-CAF has to be signed by both the student and the Faculty Adviser and the same is to be submitted to the Dean/Director. - 2) If in the second or any of the subsequent semesters, a student finds his academic load too heavy, he may drop one or two courses out of the registered ones on advice from the Faculty Adviser, provided the minimum credit requirements is fulfilled.
-The last date for doing this is within 10 days after the end of the first test, or as specified in the Academic Calendar. - Course/s dropped by a student may be taken during a subsequent semester, if offered. - 4) The minimum number of students to be registered for an Elective/ course to be offered shall be not less than five, or as decided by the University.
+When the need for course adjustment through addition, substitution or dropping of course/s arises, the student without any backlog shall do online course adjustment and students with backlog course/s shall do it manually by filling a Course Adjustment Form (CAF).
+CAF has to be signed by both the student and the Faculty Adviser and the same is to be submitted to the Dean/Director.
+If in the second or any of the subsequent semesters, a student finds his academic load too heavy, he may drop one or two courses out of the registered ones on advice from the Faculty Adviser, provided the minimum credit requirements is fulfilled.
+The last date for doing this is within 10 days after the end of the first test, or as specified in the Academic Calendar.
+Course/s dropped by a student may be taken during a subsequent semester including the summer term, if offered.
+The minimum number of students to be registered for an Elective to be offered shall be not less than ten, or as decided by the University.
+23PGMD 3.13 Course substitution: In case a student obtains P grades or drops courses due to a valid reason or fails in a course, he may like to substitute courses in order to complete the course requirements within the stipulated duration.
+Following are the guidelines for course substitution: 1) Course substitution is not permitted for Core Courses.
+The student has to reregister for the same courses and complete them.
+2) An elective course may be substituted by another elective course from the same group.